sparkfun/hacker-application/etc/ANSWERS.md

 3. Nope, I don't have any vacations or absences planned.

 4. Yes I really enjoy dogs! :) I'm used to working in an office where people would bring their dogs and I thought it was a treat.
-If I had a dog I'm not sure if I would bring them since I think I would worry too much about if they would behave well and distract others haha.
+If I had a dog I'm not sure if I would bring them since I think I would worry too much about them potentially distracting others haha.

 5. My main source for tech news right now is https://news.ycombinator.com.
-I feel like that site does a adequate job of keeping me informed about the newest tools/frameworks and how to get around paywalls! :)
+I feel like that site does an adequate job of keeping me informed about the newest tools/frameworks and how to get around paywalls! :)

 6. When I'm not developing, I love to practice the drums and have been doing so since I was 11.
 Guitar, bass and piano are other instruments I also play.
 Mixing/producing music is another hobby I'm interested in.
 I like to go on walks/runs and just be aware of my surroundings.
 I practice mindfulness meditation and that's a wonderful way to be able to stay calm and break out of repetitive thinking cycles.
-I recently was into downloading NOAA satellite weather imagry data with a quadrifilar helix antenna I built out of PVC and love just tinkering with odd gadgets even though that still deals with programming! :)
+I recently was into downloading NOAA satellite weather imagry data with a quadrifilar helix antenna I built out of PVC and I love just tinkering with odd gadgets even though that still deals with programming! :)

 7. Hmmm I'm probably not doing well in this area right now.
 I listen to lots of forms of music (progressive, jazz, folk, metal, noise-rock, etc.) and I'm getting more into eastern melody writing.
 It's beautiful when mixed with western influences!